paulwib/vagrant-coreos-docker-apache-example/README.md

-# CoreOS on Vagrant Running an Ubuntu Docker Container with Apache
+# Vagrant, CoreOS and a Docker Apache Container

 ## Introduction